Junseo9/Junseo9.github.io/README.md

-# My Personal Blog
+# GeekNews Mirror

-A personal blog built with Jekyll and hosted on GitHub Pages.
+A blog that automatically mirrors content from [news.hada.io](https://news.hada.io/), built with Jekyll and hosted on GitHub Pages.

 ## 🚀 Quick Start - Create a New Post